hypered/curiosity/content/documentation/why.md

 content or thinking of new ways to display useful information (e.g. the relationship between users, business units and legal entities rendered as SVG diagrams).

+I still think that such a prototype, powering a live documentation website, is a poweful approach to master the developement of a software application.